What is humane education and why do we need it?

-Humane education not only allows students to grow and develop into more caring, critical-thinking individuals, it has the ability to transform our world into a more humane place.
+Humane education not only allows students to grow and develop into more caring, critical-thinking individuals — it has the ability to transform our world into a more humane place.
 Although we live in a time of incredible technological advancement, new perils are continuously presenting themselves, and future generations will inherit a beautiful planet, unfortunately fraught with undeniably significant problems.
 By allowing students to learn crucial information and develop solutions for many of the modern issues facing our world, humane education promises to usher in a global community that is truly prepared to make the planet a more peaceful and sustainable place.

-Humane education connects the dots between environmental ethics, human rights and animal protection issues.
+Humane education connects the dots between environmental ethics, social justice, and animal protection issues.
 Instead of isolating problems and encouraging students to develop similarly narrow solutions, comprehensive humane education invites learners to think about the interconnected nature of many problems.
 This holistic approach allows students to understand how one seemingly isolated issue, climate change as an environmental example, is tied to people and animals, both in creation and consequence.

 Humane education can be incorporated into any classroom or out-of-school setting.
 From reading humane literature and writing letters to legislators in English class, to exploring climate change in science, to creating PSAs in art, critical social justice issues can be used as a vehicle to teach the fundamental skills every child needs to be successful.
 And on top of those skills, it transforms our children into changemakers, eager to help solve our world’s biggest problems.

 In short, humane education promotes the following outcomes:

 - Creates better students, more tolerant and compassionate citizens of the greater community.

 - Cultivates empathy for animals and, as a result, decreases animal abuse in our society.